amagimedia/sidekiq-dup-guard/README.md

 ### Configuring at Worker Level

-At a time there can be only one job in queue with same arguments to the all method's of a Worker.
+At a time there can be only one job in queue with same arguments for all the method's of a Worker.

 #### Worker Example